-Searching for Spirit Bears in British Columbia’s Great Bear Rainforest
+Searching for Spirit Bears in B.C.’s Great Bear Rainforest

 Bald eagles cruise the towering cliffs along the shorelines and islands that make up the Great Bear Rainforest.
 It's also home to the rare kermode bear—and even rarer spirit bear.